Neo-Mercazole Tablets is a brand of medicine containing the active ingredient carbimazole.

 Before you start to take it

-If you have not told your doctor about any of the above, tell them before you start taking Neo-Mercazole.
+If you have not told your doctor about any of the above, tell him/her before you start taking Neo-Mercazole.

 Taking other medicines

 These medicines may be affected by Neo-Mercazole, or may affect how well it works.
-You may need to use different amounts of your medicine, or you may need to take different medicines.
-Your doctor will advise you.
+You may need to use different amounts of your medicines, or you may need to take different medicines.

 How to take Neo-Mercazole